 Properly Clicker Train Your Dog

-Edited by Mian Sheilette Ong, Anonymous, Lynn, Alma and 2 others
+Edited by Mian Sheilette Ong, Lynn, Alma, Jen M and 1 other

 Positive reinforcement is the key to effective training.
 Clicker training is one of the methods utilized by professional trainers.
 It is based on rewarding desirable behavior.
 In clicker training, a clicker is used to mark the desirable behavior.
 The clicker referred to here is not a counting clicker with numbers used for manual counting.
 It is a device that makes a very short clicking sound that signals the animal that a task has been performed correctly.
 Clicker training is used on dogs for faster, more efficient training that's humane and safe for both the dog and the trainer.
 If you want to properly clicker train your dog, you should prepare three important things: A clicker, a bunch of treats, and patience.
 Clicker training your dog is a very rewarding thing, especially if you know everything that you can first about how to do it.

 - 5 How to Properly Clicker Train Your Dog

 - 7 Comments

 "Operant conditioning" and classical conditioning" are the methods implemented in clicker training.
 These types of conditioning help make your dog associate objects, persons, places, events, and actions with a positive consequence.
 Classical conditioning comes first in clicker training because the behavior is instilled through the environment and events.
 Operant conditioning follows when your dog intentionally performs the task that was previously conditioned so that rewards can be obtained.
 Your dog will eventually perform the task with purpose and not just because a habit was formed with the clicker.
 Their enthusiasm is heightened because of the pleasurable reward that they will get to the task.